CAPSS 2023

 Is there a registration fee?
 When is it due?

-There is no registration fee, but successful applicants will need to pay a reimbursable deposit fee of $100.
-This is to reserve their spot at CAPSS 2023.
-Successful applicants will be given information on how to pay this fee when they receive their acceptance letter.
-The fee will be fully reimbursed upon completion of the school.
+There is no registration fee, but successful applicants will need to pay a reimbursable deposit of $100.
+This is to reserve their spot at CAPSS.
+Successful applicants will be given information on how to pay this deposit when they receive their acceptance letter.
+The deposit will be fully reimbursed upon completion of the school.
 The deposit is in no way intended as a barrier, but to ensure that admitted students participate and use the accommodations and food we reserve for participants.
 We do not want to leave a spot open that could have been granted to a student we turn away due to capacity issues.
 If upon admission into the program a student is unable to provide the deposit, for what every reason, we will discuss how to best accommodate them.

-Successful applicants will have accommodations provided for them from the evening of Sunday, May 7th 2022 until the morning of Saturday, May 13th 2022.
-While at Queen’s University, students will be staying in a residence.
-Accommodations for the SNOLAB portion of the summer school will be announced soon.
+Successful applicants will have accommodations provided for them from the evening of Sunday, May 5th 2024 until the morning of Saturday, May 11th 2024.
+While at Queen’s University, students will be staying in a residence with a private room but a shared bathroom.
+Accommodations for the SNOLAB portion of the summer school will be a hotel with a shared room and bathroom.
+If there are any concerns with these accommodations, please let us know when you are accepted to CAPSS.

 Breakfast and lunch will be provided from Monday to Friday, inclusive.
-A banquet dinner will also be provided during one evening in Kingston, ON.
+A banquet dinner will also be provided during one evening .
 Students will be responsible for paying for their other meals.

 Transportation from Queen’s University to SNOLAB and back will also be provided.
 Students will be travelling in a mid-sized coach bus with heating, air conditioning, and a washroom.
 There will be opportunities to be dropped off at various locations during the drive back to Kingston, including in Toronto.

-No bed lines or towels will be need for Queen’s accommodations.
-We will confirm any required items for Sudbury when you are accepted.
+No bed lines or towels will be need for Queen’s or Sudbury accommodations.

 Is travel to Kingston, ON included?